paradox-2802/codesync/README.md

 - **💻 Real-time Collaboration:** Code with others in real-time using Socket.IO.
 See cursor positions and edits instantly.
 - **🎨 Multi-Language Support:** Syntax highlighting and execution for **JavaScript, Python, C++, and Java**.
 - **⚡ Live Code Execution:** Run code directly in the browser using the Piston API.
-- **🤖 AI Assistant:** Get code suggestions, optimizations, and bug fixes powered by AI.
+- **🤖 AI Assistant:** Get code suggestions, optimizations, and bug fixes powered by Hugging Face AI.
 - **🌗 Themes:** Choose between Light, VS Dark, and High Contrast Black themes.
 - **🔐 Secure Authentication:** User authentication powered by Clerk.
 - **📱 Responsive Design:** Modern UI built with Tailwind CSS, compatible with various screen sizes.